sayanchowdhury/words.yudocaa.in/content/log/fitness-daily/index.md

 Why the small drop?
 Maybe this can be attributed to the first time I had dinner after walk, and maybe the Ghee litti as well.

+Update: I just realized tomorrow, I will be logging the update for 6 weeks.
+Wow!

 ### February 13, 2021
 ```
 cw: 76.85